-Christopher (Toby) McLeod has been the Project Director of Earth Island Institute’s Sacred Land Film Project since 1984.
-He produced and directed In the Light of Reverence (2001) and has made three other award-winning, hour-long documentary films that were broadcast on national television: The Four Corners: A National Sacrifice Area?
+Christopher (Toby) McLeod has been Project Director of Earth Island Institute’s Sacred Land Film Project since 1984.
+In 2013, he completed the four-part series Standing on Sacred Ground, which premiered on public television in April 2015.
+Previously, Toby produced and directed In the Light of Reverence (2001) and made three other award-winning, documentary films that were broadcast on national television: The Four Corners: A National Sacrifice Area?
 (1983), Downwind/Downstream (1988), and NOVA: Poison in the Rockies (1990).
-In 1990, he produced Voices of the Land as a 20-minute preview of a series on sacred places around the world, Standing on Sacred Ground, which is currently in production.
-In 1997, he completed A Thousand Years of Ceremony, a 40-minute profile of Winnemem Wintu healer Florence Jones and her efforts to protect Mount Shasta as a sacred site for the Wintu — a film made specifically as an archival film for the use of the Wintu community.
-After 10 years of work, he completed In the Light of Reverence, which was broadcast in August 2001 on the acclaimed PBS documentary series P.O.V.
+In 1997, he completed A Thousand Years of Ceremony, a 40-minute profile of Winnemem Wintu healer Florence Jones and her efforts to protect Mount Shasta as a sacred site—a film made specifically as an archival film for use by the Winnemem.
+After 10 years of work, In the Light of Reverence, was broadcast in August 2001 on the acclaimed PBS series P.O.V.
 (Point of View) and won a number of awards, including the Council on Foundation’s prestigious Henry Hampton Award (2005).
-His first film was the nine-minute short, The Cracking of Glen Canyon Damn – with Edward Abbey and Earth First!
+His first film was the nine-minute short, The Cracking of Glen Canyon Damn—with Edward Abbey and Earth First!
 McLeod has a master’s degree in journalism from U.C.
 Berkeley and a B.A. in American History from Yale.
-He is a journalist who works in film, video, print, and still photography.
+He is a journalist who works in film, video, print and still photography.
 In 1985, McLeod received a Guggenheim Fellowship for filmmaking, and his U.C.
 Berkeley masters thesis film Four Corners won a Student Academy Award in 1983.
-Toby has been working with indigenous communities as a filmmaker, journalist and photographer for more than 30 years.
+Toby has been working with indigenous communities as a filmmaker, journalist and photographer for more than 35 years.

 Writer Jessica Abbe co-produced Angle of Inspiration, a 2004 PBS documentary about the effect on the small town of Redding, California, of a startling new bridge by world-renowned architect Santiago Calatrava.
 She wrote Power Paths (2008), about the Native American movement toward renewable energy development.
 She wrote In the Light of Reverence, and has written and produced documentaries on AIDS and San Francisco history.
 She helped start Bay Area Backroads, the highest-rated local program during her tenure as producer, and worked for two years with director Francis Ford Coppola and author Diane Johnson on a screenplay about the search for a cure for AIDS.
 In 2004, she was elected to the board of the La Honda Pescadero Unified School District.
 Abbe holds a B.F.A. in dramatic arts from New York University, and a master’s degree in journalism from U.C.
 Berkeley.